earthgecko/skyline/docs/ionosphere.rst

   :mod:`settings.IONOSPHERE_LEARN_DEFAULT_MAX_PERCENT_DIFF_FROM_ORIGIN` or the
   metric specific ``max_percent_diff_from_origin``

-..note:: Ionosphere does not currently use Min-Max scaling in the learning role, the learnt features profiles are only created with the time series at the original scale.
+.. note:: Ionosphere does not currently use Min-Max scaling in the learning role, the learnt features profiles are only created with the time series at the original scale.